 The stories (as well as every page you see here) are simple wiki topics, created using markdown, which is much, much simpler and friendly than good old HTML.
-Inside this website you can't really edit much, but in your own projects, you'll see the "edit" option activated at the bottom of each topic or page.
+In your own projects, you'll see the "edit" option activated at the bottom of each topic or page.

 ... and so on.
 Read more on Modified markdown syntax here, to read on the extensions we added to simple markdown and the special syntax to include photos, videos, properties etc. Also, see more detaiils in Wiki Properties.